Imperium-Silentii/acta/codex_acts/codex_imarcha_liber_I.md

 ---

 ## Art.
-VIII — Sigillatio Custodis
+VIII — Sealing of the Custos

 ## §1.
 Enunciatio